A less invasive way to treat uterine fibroids

 - They can range in size from as small as a grape to as large as a cantaloupe.

 - Approximately 20-40% of women over age 35 have fibroids.

 - African-American women are three times more likely to develop them.

 Fibroids can result in pelvic pain or discomfort, urinary incontinence, frequent urination and heavy menstrual bleeding.
 The location and size of uterine fibroids can affect the severity of these symptoms and impact your quality of life.
 Fibroids are also hormonally sensitive, so the symptoms can be cyclical, just like with menstruation.

-UFE is a less invasive, FDA-approved and highly effective approach for treating fibroids.
-It is performed by a specialized doctor called an interventional radiologist, who uses X-ray imaging to guide a catheter through the femoral artery in the groin to the uterine artery.
+- Uterine fibroid embolization (UFE).
+This less invasive, FDA-approved and highly effective approach for treating fibroids is performed by a specialized doctor called an interventional radiologist, who uses X-ray imaging to guide a catheter through the femoral artery in the groin to the uterine artery.
 When the catheter has reached the location of the fibroids, the radiologist embolizes or “blocks” the blood vessels that feed the fibroid, depriving it of oxygenated blood.
 The fibroid then shrinks and the symptoms gradually disappear.

 You may be a candidate for uterine fibroid embolization if you: